The Song from Moulin Rouge

-"It's April Again" (also known as "The Song from Moulin Rouge" and "Where Is Your Heart") is a popular song that first appeared in the 1952 film Moulin Rouge.
+"The Song from Moulin Rouge (Where Is Your Heart)" is a popular song set to a melody that appeared in the 1952 film Moulin Rouge.
 It became a No. 1 hit in the UK Singles Chart when recorded by Mantovani.
 The music for the film was written by Georges Auric; the original French lyrics were by Jacques Larue, with the English words by William Engvick.
 The Auric-Engvick song was published in 1953.

 Background

-In the film Moulin Rouge, the song was called "It's April Again", and there is no mention of the phrase "Where Is Your Heart".
-It was sung by Muriel Smith, dubbing for Zsa Zsa Gabor, who lip-synched to Smith's singing.
+The melody comes, as its title implies, from the 1952 film Moulin Rouge, but from a different song with unrelated lyrics, "It's April Again."
+In the film, "It's April Again" was sung by Muriel Smith, dubbing for Zsa Zsa Gabor, who lip-synched to Smith's singing.
 The film tells the story of the artist Toulouse-Lautrec's time in Montmartre.